l33tdaima/l33tdaima/p289m/README.md

 10 - dead -> live, live neighbors == 3
 00 - dead -> dead, live neighbors != 3

-1. Compute the encoded next state one by one, extrace the current state by v & 1.
+1. Compute the encoded next state one by one, extract the current state by v & 1.
 2. Loop again and decode each cell by v >> 1.

 In order to represent infinite board, we will only store the coordinates of live cells in a set, the set will be refreshed each generation.

-#GOOGL #SNAP #DBX #2Sigma
+#GOOGL #SNAP #DBX #TwoSigma

 #Array #Bit Manipulation